 Simply turn it off in the app or software.
 If your VPN comes as a browser extension, another option is to go to the extension management page and disable it or remove it completely.

-Learning to setup a VPN is really easy with modern technology.
+Learning to set up a VPN is easy with modern technology.
 Start by choosing the VPN provider of your choice and installing it on your device.
-It can come in the form of software, browser extension or app.
+It can come in the form of software, browser extension, or app.
 You will usually have to sign up for an account (feel free to use a “throw-away” email address) but sometimes not.
 Next, you simply turn it on.
 Almost all services nowadays automatically select the server closest to you to ensure the fastest speed.
 But if you are looking to access content in a particular country, you can also manually select a country/server.

 What does a VPN hide?

 A VPN hides your IP address (by replacing it with your new one) and hides your online activity from your ISP.